Kosmosaik/ProgressCrawl/docs/other/ROADMAP_FORPLAYERS.md

 # Player-Facing Roadmap (Non-Technical Summary)

+> **NOTE:** This file is an optional player-facing summary.
+The authoritative roadmap is `docs/ROADMAP.md`.
+> If `docs/ROADMAP.md` contains a Player-Facing section, keep this file in sync or mark it deprecated.

 ##### This section explains upcoming updates in gameplay terms.
 It mirrors the technical roadmap but avoids implementation details